 Ostrom had already contended the central direction governance model’s prescription asserting that the theoretical foundations of the model are wrong.
 The results from our conservation policies constitute evidence to the visionary position of Ostrom.
 The actual forestry administration seems not to be able to account for the interest of all.
 For instance, factors such as agricultural land expansion, fuel wood supply, branches and other parts of the trees collection for various uses, forestry for divinities worshiping, are well documented as major agents of deforestation and forest degradation .
 These practices for subsistence constitute important preoccupations to individuals who face these problems in a daily basis, but our forestry policies have given limited consideration to these issues urgency.
 It is necessary to acknowledge that the local user of forestry resources must have an incentive to abandon the traditional practice and adopt an introduced innovation , that is, the conservation.

 The question around the implication of all stakeholders in conservation processes constitutes a preoccupation of the forestry administration because of its concern for indigenous people and local communities.
 But, we need to clearly understand that the dispositions included in the United Nations Declarations on sustainable development , principally in Chapter 3.7a and 3.7d, and in Chapter 3.8, are not calls for help on behalf of local communities.
 This cannot either be limited just to the share of their valuable knowledge in the fight against climate change and its impact .
-Other dispositions (e.g., 26.a) call also for—the respects of the cultural integrity and the rights of indigenous people.
+Other dispositions (e.g., 26.1 of the Declarations) call also for—the respects of the cultural integrity and the rights of indigenous people.
 This implies that the traditional forestry practices must be accounted for in our conservation policies.
 We need to reiterate that these dispositions constitute paths to successful conservation policies’ designing as well as their implementation.
 Thus, we ask ourselves that how the voices of so many authors importantly Fairhead and Melissa , Ostrom and others have not been heard.
 The deforestation and forest degradation issues need to be reframed or at least rethought.
 We urgently call for the simplification of the mandates of the forestry program.
 Importantly, the mandate concerning—policy processes and agenda setting—needs to be profoundly revised.
 For, what is the use of so frequent international gatherings, at high cost, and finally to come out each time with non-binding agreements?
 Simplified policy processes that take place at local levels (e.g., counties, villages, collectivities, individual private land owners levels) to define forest management plans in link with site specific stakeholders’ interests, importantly that of the most dependent on forest resources, are highly required.
 Models exist in the fields of social sciences (e.g., the self-organized resources governance systems of Ostrom) as well as in biological sciences (e.g., hierarchical concept of an ecosystem of O’Neill) , that could serve to successfully address the concerns.
 Instead of being conflictual, the interests need to be connected and embedded into each other through hierarchical patterns.